+Glaucoma in dogs is common, and can rob your dog of his ability to see.
 If there’s a chance you can save or improve your dog’s eyesight, shouldn’t you take it?

-What Is Glaucoma?
+What Is Glaucoma In Dogs?

-Inside the eyes, in between the lens and the cornea, there’s a thick, clear substance called aqueous humour that nourishes the eye tissues and helps the eye keep its round shape.
+Glaucoma is a condition that’s caused by increased pressure in your dog’s eyes.
+Inside the eyes, between the lens and cornea, there’s a thick, clear fluid called aqueous humour.
+It nourishes the eye tissues and helps the eye keep its round shape.

 There are two types of glaucoma: primary and secondary.

-Symptoms of glaucoma typically include:
+Other signs of glaucoma in dogs typically include:

 - Blinking more than usual